lilianpatinoortiz/California-Moon-Star/README.md

 ## Usage

+Once you have your project running locally, you will be propted with a colorful header followed by a menu.
+Select one of the options on the menu to execute different actions with the company database!
+You can view the roles, departments and employees.
+You can add roles, employees and departments and you will be also able to update the employees manager!

+You have at the end the option to exit, which will terminate the program.
+Happy coding!

 ## Testing

 This challenge does not contain specific test files, but below you can find a gif with the flow of the challenge functioning correctly.